marciopocebon/Serial-Programming-mono-CSharp-Linux/README.md

 - Read from Serial Port
 - Control RTS and DTR pins

-<a href="www.xanthium.in/Serial-Programming-using-Mono-and-CSharp-on-Linux">Full Tutorial can be found here</a>
+Full Tutorial can be found here

+www.xanthium.in/Serial-Programming-using-Mono-and-CSharp-on-Linux